 Elected in 2014, Charlie Cogdill represents the City At-Large for the Cleveland City Schools Board of Education.
 Mr. Cogdill retired in 2009 after 36 years in education as a teacher, coach, and administrator.
 The first 25 years of his career were spent as a teacher and coach in elementary, high school, and college.
 In 1976 a coaching job at Cleveland State Community College brought him to Cleveland, where he raised his family.
 His extensive coaching experience in basketball included assisting Ray Grant when Cleveland High School won the 1997 AAA Boys Basketball State Championship.
 During his remaining 11 years in education, Mr. Cogdill served as assistant principal and athletic director at Cleveland High School.
 Mr. Cogdill was awarded the TSSAA Athletic Director of the Year in 2003.
 He holds a Bachelor’s Degree from Tennessee Wesleyan College, Master’s Degree from Tennessee Tech University, and advanced graduate studies from Trevecca Nazarene College.
 Mr. Cogdill was married for 37 years to Mary Jim Cogdill, who passed away in 2012 after working at Bradley Memorial Hospital and SkyRidge Medical Center for 35 years.
 His daughter Kelly, former teacher at Yates Primary School, and son-in-law Josh Bishop are both Cleveland High School graduates and they have two children, Mary Grace and Brooks.
 His son James and daughter-in-law Sloane (Phillips) are also both CHS graduates.
 Mr. Cogdill is a member of Wesley Memorial United Methodist Church, the Kiwanis Club of Cleveland, and Senior Circle of SkyRidge Medical Center.

 Krista McKay was elected to the Cleveland City School Board in 2016 and represents the Second District.
 She grew up in Miami, Florida, and Crossville, Tennessee.
 McKay earned her Bachelor of Science degree in English/Journalism from Tennessee Technological University, which was followed by a career in corporate communications and public relations working for companies including Life Care Centers of America in Cleveland and BlueCross BlueShield of Tennessee in Chattanooga.
 She also served briefly as the Parent Involvement Coordinator for Arnold Memorial Elementary School.
 In 2009, she earned her Master of Arts degree in English/Rhetoric and Writing from the University of Tennessee at Chattanooga, where she currently serves as an English Lecturer and teaches courses in both Rhetoric and Composition and Professional Writing.
 McKay is a member of Broad Street United Methodist Church, where she has been active in children’s and women’s ministries.
 McKay is past president of the Arnold Memorial Elementary School’s PTO, has served on the board of directors for the Cleveland Aqua Tigers, and is currently a volunteer seamstress for Project Angel Gown.
-She and her husband, Shawn McKay, have been married for 21 years and have two daughters who currently attend Cleveland City Schools.
+She and her husband, Shawn McKay, have two daughters who currently attend Cleveland City Schools.
 McKay enjoys cheering on her daughters as they compete in swimming and perform with the marching band.